Tommy Kuhse

-Tommy Kuhse (born October 21, 1996) is an American professional basketball player for MHP Riesen Ludwigsburg of the German Basketball Bundesliga (BBL).
-He played five seasons of college basketball at Saint Mary's before going undrafted in the 2022 NBA Draft.
-As an undrafted free agent, he agreed to a training camp deal with the Spurs, and was signed on August 26, 2022 before being cut on October 10.
+Tommy Kuhse (born January 5, 1998) is an American professional basketball player for Rasta Vechta of the Basketball Bundesliga (BBL).
+He played five seasons of college basketball for the Saint Mary's Gaels before going undrafted in the 2022 NBA draft.

 Early life

-Kuhse attended Mountain View High School in Mesa, Arizona where he was a member of the varsity baseball and basketball teams.
+Kuhse attended Mountain View High School in Mesa, Arizona, where he was a member of the varsity baseball and basketball teams.
 Kuhse stopped playing baseball after his junior season and shifted his focus entirely to basketball.
 During his junior and senior seasons, Kuhse was named second-team all-state.
 As a senior he was named city player of the year after averaging 21 points, 4 assists, 5.3 rebounds and 2 steals per game and leading Mountain View to the state quarterfinals.

 Despite his success at Mountain View, Kuhse was lightly recruited coming out of high school.
 He was unranked as a prospect by major recruiting services such as ESPN, Scout and Rivals, with Verbal Commits listing him as a 2 star out of 5 prospect.
 Kuhse received offers from small colleges around the Arizona and Southern California areas, though none were scholarship offers from Division I programs.
 Saint Mary's was one of the few D-I programs showing any interest in Kuhse, and he had a connection to the team's head coach, Randy Bennett, as Kuhse's father and Bennett were high school classmates.
 Saint Mary's did not have a scholarship available for Kuhse, but allowed him to walk-on to the program.